strykethru/pwndoctor/README.md

 # pwndoctor

-Tool used to interact with PwnDoc/PwnDoc-NG
+Tool used to interact with PwnDoc/PwnDoc-NG.

+Docs coming soon....